99EnriqueD/sender-tutorial/tutorial.md

 ## Transmission 1

-Perfect, now our program can measure our lung performance!
+Perfect, now our program can measure our lung capacity!
-We need to know send our lung performance data to the teacher at all times.
+We need to now send our lung capacity data to the teacher at all times.
 We will start by continously calling our measure function in the ``||basic:forever||`` block.
 Can you explain why?